licence00/Dynamic-Graph-Algorithm---SCC/README.md

 <percentage_of_updates>: A float value representing the percentage of updates to apply.

 ## Example
-./combine example.txt 0.5
+./combine example.txt 0.5\
-This command runs the combine program with example.txt as the input file and 0.5 as the float value for the percentage of updates.
+This command runs the program with example.txt as the input file and 0.5 as the float value for the percentage of updates.